-This is a technique which has emanated from Russia and involves arranging the machines according to “families” of components.
+This is a technique that has emanated from Russia and involves arranging the machines according to “families” of components.
 This allows different assemblies to be made using the same component groups.
 It also means organizing the component groups almost like separate factories under the same roof.
 They will have separate planning, supervision, control, and even production and profitability targets.

 Group Technology Advantages